Supergiovane/node-red-contrib-sonospollytts/README.md

 <a href="http://eepurl.com/gJm095" target="_blank">Subscribe to my channel.</a> Only news about my nodes, no spam, no ads.
 I'm a github developer, not a merchant.

-## ---> IMPORTANT - READ THIS <---
-MAJOR CHANGE STARTING FROM ***V1.1.0***, IN HANDLING COMMUNICATIONS BETWEEN NODE-RED AND SONOS.
-Due to added support for HTTPS installation, the node behaviour has been changed.
-The node will now create his own webserver, instead of using node-red webserver.
-This permits to overcome SSL certificate problems with Sonos.
-If your node-red run behind a firewall, REMEMBER TO FORMWARD the node webserver port (default port is 1980). **If your node-red is running behind a firewall and you ran an older version, remember to add a rule in your firewall, to forward the new port.
-The old configured port 1880 is not valid anymore and the node will default to 1980 instead.**

 ## CHANGELOG
 * See <a href="https://github.com/Supergiovane/node-red-contrib-sonospollytts/blob/master/CHANGELOG.md">here the changelog</a>